mixologee/tirvandor/homebrewery-files/blood-and-coin-homebrewery.md

 *No seal, no signature, just an address and time*

-{{descriptive
+{{description,note
 **"The old world is dying.
 A new one will be born.**

->
+:
-> Those with vision are needed.
+Those with vision are needed.
 Those with courage are welcome.
->
-> Wayward Inn, private room, today at 4pm.
+Wayward Inn, private room, today at 4pm.
->
-> Come if you're tired of choosing between tyrants and mobs.
+Come if you're tired of choosing between tyrants and mobs.
->
-{{descriptive
+:
 **—A Friend"**
+}}

 ---